bratislava/bratiska-cli/README.md

 using your username `your.name@bratislava.sk` and `CLI secret` value 5.
 When you see `Login Succeeded,` then you are done 👏

+## Development

+You need to pull this repo with
+`git clone bratislava/bratiska-cli`.
+Then you can build it with command: `yarn run build`.
+If everything was builded fine, you can test it localy with `yarn run start`.

 ## Stay in touch

 - If you find some bug, please get in touch with us on GitHub or mail inovacie@bratislava.sk